sjagoe/left-handed-keyboard/README.md

 left-handed-keyboard
 ====================

-I broke my primary wrist; I needed a way to use emacs without using it.
+I broke my primary wrist; I needed a way to use emacs without my right hand.

 This repository contains the Arduino code and Xkb keyboard map I created for typing with only my left hand on the left side of my keyboard.